 - Buttermilk Falls State Park (bowhunting and crossbow hunting only)

 - Robert H. Treman State Park (bowhunting and crossbow hunting only)

 - Hunters with legal access to private lands in the DMFA may also participate in the DMFA program.

 - There are no state forests or wildlife management areas within the DMFA.

-Special requirement for hunting Cornell Lands: Hunting on Cornell managed lands requires a Cornell Hunting Permit.
+Special requirement for hunting Cornell Lands: Hunting on Cornell-managed lands requires a Cornell Hunting Permit.
 The first enrollment period deadline is October 15.
 For additional enrollment periods, check the Cornell Deer Hunting website (link on the right side of this page).
-If you did not register with the Cornell Hunting Programs during either of the enrollment periods you may not hunt on Cornell lads.
+If you did not register with the Cornell Hunting Programs you may not hunt on Cornell lands.
 Trespassers will be prosecuted.

-To participate in the DMFA program during the 2014-2015 season, you must obtain a DMFA registration number and write the number on your DMFA Permit, DMFA Carcass Tags, DMFA Hunting Activity Log / Harvest Report Form.
+To participate in the DMFA program during the 2016-2017 season, you must obtain a DMFA registration number and write the number on your DMFA Permit, DMFA Carcass Tags, and DMFA Hunting Activity Log / Harvest Report Form.
 Please review the DMFA Permit conditions before registering.

 - Download and print the DMFA Permit, Hunting Log/Harvest Report and Carcass Tags (PDF, 1.2 MB).
 Please print actual size to facilitate data scanning.
 These documents require a DMFA registration # to be valid.
 You will need to carry the permit and carcass tags with you while hunting in the focus area.
-All registrants must complete and mail the Hunting Log Harvest Report to DEC at the end of the DMFA season.
+All registrants must complete and mail the Hunting Log / Harvest Report to DEC at the end of the DMFA season.

 - Register to participate in the Tompkins County DMFA.

 To Find Your Lost DMFA Number click the link on the right side of this page.